 The warnings kept coming.
 During my birthing class, the nurse/teacher looked at my husband and then looked at me and said, “Look at the size of his head.
 You should have a c-section.”
 I was receiving a lot of unsettling information.
 Around this time, I made a commitment to myself to focus on the poetic side of the situation.
 One of my favorite comments came from a man, “You are about to understand why your parents love you so much.”
 Truer words have never been spoken.
 Even before a baby is born, they bring great joy into your world.
 Even telling a stranger that you are knocked up can result in a delightful exchange not to mention telling people you actually love.
 My entire family was over the moon.

 As the months started to fly by, I began to organize my support team.
 My OB, Dr. Erica, was captain.
-Dr. Erica is too serious, but I loved her anyway.
+Dr. Erica is very serious, but I loved her anyway.
 She never referred to me as being of advanced maternal age and was a valuable advisor throughout the ups and downs of my pregnancy.
 My doula Deborah was co-captain.
 Doula Debrah oozed liquid positivity with an ethereal earth momma presence.
 Doula Deborah has assisted bringing over 1,600 babies into the world and mine was going to be 1,601.
 I knew nothing about having a baby and neither did my husband.
 Having a doula on the team is like having a birth concierge.
 They have seen everything and bring serious street cred to the team.
 My husband Peter was CEO (Chief Enforcement Officer).
 Peter has a powerful presence and people just do what he says.
 I’m still not sure if it’s out of fear or they just think he looks really important.

 I went into labor on the evening of my due date right in the middle of watching the Oscars.
 I started timing what I thought were contractions and headed over to the hospital around 10 pm.
 I now know that these mini contractions were only a preview of the action movie coming my way.
 I was admitted straight to a delivery room because I was already 7 cm dilated.
-As the nurse started her list of questions, she asked me if I was sure I didn’t want to have a c-section.
-“This is going to be a very big baby” she said.

 Doula Deborah met us at the hospital and we spent the next 9 hours going through the drill.
 I sat on the exercise ball, stood up and walked around the room, did deep squats, got down on all fours and anything else we could think of to progress the next few centimeters.
 My contractions were getting stronger, but each time the nurse checked under the hood, I was still only measuring 7cm.
 I needed to get to 10 cm.
 After 9 hours of childbirth Cirque du Soleil, I was ready to try just about anything.